 You can also use an anti-inflammatory.
 But, “only take these medications [to treat a ponytail headache] two times per week,” says Cooper.
 Taking them too often (as in, daily) could cause rebound headaches.

-Another option: taking a magnesium supplement if the phenomena happens often, as this may lower the likelihood of both scalp achiness and recurrent bouts of moderate headache, says Cooper, who recommends 500 mg per day of magnesium oxide.
+Another option: taking a magnesium supplement if the phenomena happen often, as this may lower the likelihood of both scalp achiness and recurrent bouts of moderate headache, says Cooper, who recommends 500 mg per day of magnesium oxide.

 And most importantly, should you get hit with one of these headaches, just take your hair down, says Cooper.
-In the Headache study, this helped relieve pain immediately for four people; for five others, it was within a half hour.
+In the Headache study, this helped relieve pain immediately for four people; for five others, it was within a half-hour.
 So, it is worth a try.